Online Tensor Inference: Notations of the Paper

+Importantly, our work offers a clear practical insight for managers.
+Our online inference framework enables a dynamic, sequential approach to advertising decisions.
+In practice, an advertiser begins by formulating a hypothesis about which strategy may be more effective.
+As real-time consumer response data is collected, the framework analyzes the results and delivers a statistical decision regarding the hypothesis.
+Based on this outcome, the advertiser can refine or propose a new hypothesis, with the framework continuously incorporating both previous results and new data.
+This iterative cycle of hypothesis formulation, data analysis, and decision making supports more effective and adaptive advertising strategies and replaces guesswork with statistically grounded choice.

+In addition to the aforementioned methodological contribution, our work yields the following key results from a theoretical perspective: \begin{enumerate}[(1)] \item Non-asymptotic convergence: Theorem \ref{thm:converge} proves that the sequentially updated SGD estimator \( \mathcal{T}^{(t)} \) converges to the true parameter \( \mathcal{T}^\star \) at a nearly minimax optimal rate.
+That is, with high probability,

+where \( \sigma \) is the noise level, \( \mathsf{df} = r_1 r_2 r_3 + \sum_{k=1}^3 p_k r_k \) represents the effective degrees of freedom, \( \alpha \in (0, 1) \), and \( C \) is a constant.
+In proving Theorem \ref{thm:converge}, we show that, with the help of a regularizer, a properly initialized low‑rank SGD estimator remains within a local region characterized by benign geometrical properties with high probability.
+Moreover, a two‑stage step‑size schedule controls the cumulative noise, ensuring the iterates stay in this region throughout the online process.

-\item Online inference for general linear forms of tensors: in Theorem \ref{thm:entry inference}, we establish the asymptotic normality of \( \widehat{m}^{(t)} \) as an estimator for a general linear form of the tensor \( \mathcal{T}^{\star} \), defined as \( m^\star = \langle \mathcal{T}^\star, \mathcal{M} \rangle \), for some tensor \( \mathcal{M} \) of interest.
-Considering that our data is collected sequentially, traditional analyses based on offline samples and sample splitting are not suitable for our case.
-Therefore, new proof techniques are needed to address the statistical dependencies among the iterative estimates.
-A key component of our approach is a spectral representation tool, which ensures that the singular space of our estimators remains close to the singular space of the true parameter throughout the estimation process, which contributes to the asymptotic normality of our estimator.
-Furthermore, we propose a fully-online estimator for the variance of $\widehat{m}^{(t)}$ without storing historical data.
-We prove the consistency of this estimator in Theorem \ref{thm:entry inference consistent}, which ensures the reliability of our constructed confidence interval.
+\item Online inference for general linear forms of tensors: We establish the asymptotic normality of the online estimator for a general linear form \( h^\star = \langle \mathcal{T}^\star, \mathcal{H} \rangle \) in Theorem \ref{thm:entry inference}.
+Our analysis employs new proof techniques to handle statistical dependencies among sequential estimates, including a spectral representation tool that keeps the singular space of the estimator close to that of the true parameter.
+We further propose a fully online estimator for the variance of \( \hat{h}^{(t)} \) and prove its consistency in Theorem \ref{thm:entry inference consistent}, thus ensuring the reliability of our constructed confidence intervals.

-\item Online inference for low-rank factors: as a byproduct of our online inference procedure, our process additionally facilitates the assessment of confidence regions for low-rank factors.
-In Theorem \ref{thm:U normality}, we detail the asymptotic distribution of the distance between the estimated low-rank space and the actual low-rank space.
-Building on this, we propose a fully-online method to construct confidence regions for these low-rank factors.
+\item Online inference for low-rank factors: as a byproduct of our online inference framework, we derive the asymptotic distribution of the estimated low-rank factors in Theorem \ref{thm:U normality}, presented in Section \ref{sec:Proof of U normality} of the Supplementary Material.
+This result allows the construction of confidence regions for these factors and provides deeper insights into the latent structures underlying consumer behavior. \end{enumerate}